 3. Develop a Detailed Project Plan

-With your objectives, team, and needs assessment in place, it’s time to develop a detailed project plan.
-This plan should outline every aspect of the implementation process, including timelines, budgets, resources and risk management strategies.
+A well-structured plan helps teams anticipate challenges, track progress and stay focused on outcomes instead of tasks.
+Your plan should outline every aspect of the implementation process, including timelines, budgets, resources and risk management strategies.

 Key Components: